pramnora/aws/README.md

 # aws/Amazon Web Services

 Amazon, has **a lot** of different web services...; all of which I would really *love* to go and learn;
 however, bearing in mind, that they have so *many* services to go and study...;
+-(plus, with many more services being newly created, constantly, all the time)-;
 therefore, I'm sure, that job is going to take a me a very long LONG time still to come.

 On top of this is the fact that using *any* of the **cloud based** platforms which include